-Leaders5 ensure that the creation of the vision, mission and goals establishes high expectations for all students and staff6.
+Leaders[1] ensure that the creation of the vision, mission and goals establishes high expectations for all students and staff[2].

-The Leader.
+The Leader:

-Indicator Below Standard Developing Proficient Exemplary 1.
-Information & analysis shape vision, mission and goals relies on their own knowledge and assumptions to shape school-wide vision, mission and goals. uses data to set goals for students. shapes a vision and mission based on basic data and analysis. uses varied sources of information and analyzes data about current practices and outcomes to shape a vision, mission and goals. uses a wide range of data to inform the development of and to collaboratively track progress toward achieving the vision, mission and goals.
-2. Alignment to policies does not align the school's vision, mission and goals to district, state or federal policies. establishes school vision, mission and goals that are partially aligned to district priorities. aligns the vision, mission and goals of the school to district, state and federal policies. builds the capacity of all staff to ensure the vision, mission and goals are aligned to district, state and federal policies.
+Indicator Below Standard Developing Effective Exemplary 1.
+Information & analysis shape vision, mission and goals relies on their own knowledge and assumptions to shape schoolwide vision, mission and goals. uses data to set goals for students. shapes a vision and mission based on basic data and analysis. uses varied sources of information and analyzes data about current practices and outcomes to shape a vision, mission and goals. uses a wide range of data to inform the development of and to collaboratively track progress toward achieving the vision, mission and goals.

+does not align establishes aligns the builds the 2. school vision, vision, mission capacity of all the school's Alignmen and goals of staff to ensure mission and vision, mission t to goals that are the school to the vision, and goals to policies partially aligned district, state mission and district, state to district and federal goals are or federal priorities. policies. aligned to district, state policies. and federal policies.